How to Read Food Labels and Tips

 Express your opinion

-Do you believe that we are being misled this way?
-I know it really troubles me that we are being lied to!
-If I can answer any questions or if you have an opinion that you would like to express, please let me know your thoughts by leaving a comment below.
+Do you feel that we are being deceived in this manner?
+It deeply concerns me that we might be misled.
+If you have any questions or would like to share your opinion, feel free to express your thoughts by leaving a comment below.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}